davelingenbrink/davelingenbrink.github.io/_pages/resume.md

   * Lead production and shooting of video sketches and videotaped performances
   * Wrote and performed show at Edinburgh Fringe Festival in 2017 and 2018
   * Performed at National College Comedy Festival (2015-2018) and Brown College Comedy Conference (2015, 2017)
-* Channel 101, 2016
+* Channel 101
-  * ["Our Place in the Stars"](https://www.youtube.com/watch?v=nCuEoNhsdD8) was nominated for Best Failed Pilot award, 2016.
+  * ["Our Place in the Stars"](https://www.youtube.com/watch?v=nCuEoNhsdD8) was nominated for the 2016 Best Failed Pilot award.

 ## Performing Education